nina-prog/cadenza-playwright-llm/README.md

 ├── 📂 config/                                ← Configuration files for the project.
 │   ├── 📄 config.yaml                        ← Configuration file with all necessary parameters.
 │   ├── 📄 config_with_german_template.yaml   ← Configuration with german settings
-│   └── 📄 playwright config.ts               ← Playwright configuration
+│   └── 📄 playwright config.ts               ← Default Playwright configuration.
+For text execution tmp configs are created.
 ├── 📂 data/                                  ← Data used for the project.
 │   ├── 📂 external/                          ← External data sources.
 │   ├── 📂 finetuning/                        ← Data used for finetuning.